 - The opportunity to see our student accommodation

 - The chance to explore Surrey Sports Park (before or after the applicant day).

-After your applicant day, why not take a look around Guildford town centre, just ten minutes’ walk from campus
+After your applicant day, why not take a look around Guildford town centre, just 10 minutes’ walk from campus?

 Learn more about Guildford.